neolp/itmp/README.md

 ## 6.1.
 Extensibility

-Some ITMP messages contain "Options|dict" or "Details|dict" elements.
+Some ITMP messages contain "Options:dict" or "Details:dict" elements.
 This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
 Keys in "Options" and "Details" MUST be of type "string" and MUST match the regular expression "[a-z][a-z0-9_]{2,}" for ITMP predefined keys.
 Implementations MAY use implementation-specific keys that MUST match the regular expression "[a-z0-9_]{3,}".
 Attributes unknown to an implementation MUST be ignored.

 ## 6.2.
 Polymorphism